Monster Hunter Rise is its own game in its own right, but its similarities to Monster Hunter World that we reviewed long ago are still quite present.

 Monster Hunters developer Capcom refuses to budge from their set-in-stone games with little to no innovation, and that is where Monster Hunter Rise begins to suffer.
 When I reviewed Monster Hunter World, I mentioned that it was not a game that was not very welcoming to new players.
 Monster Hunter Rise is no exception, with an hour-and-a-half unskippable tutorial, minus the tutorial missions; those you can skip.
 That was a disappointing step back from what I was hoping for in this iteration of Monster Hunter.

 Where I wanted to jump right into the action, I had to sit through an hour and a half of mind-numbing tutorials that killed any excitement I held towards hunting monsters.
 However, it doesn’t stop there either; Monster Hunter Rise continues to give me even more tutorials even after twenty hours of gameplay!

-Monster Hunter Rise combat
+It continues to throw so much information at you as you play that you can joke that the tutorial is never really gone; it will pop up again at some point.
 There is just so much information it wants you to learn to play Monster Hunter.
 Now getting right down to the core of the game and what the game is all about; Hunting Monsters.

 That remains pretty much the same nothing has changed in that aspect of the game.
 You go out into the field on ranked missions to slay a monster or trap it, gut it for its material and then build better and stronger armor from its corpse.

-They have also included a Rampage mode just; like Monster Hunter World
+They have also included a Rampage mode just; like Monster Hunter World!

 Here you have to protect a gate in a mini-tower defense setup similar to games like Sanctum.